How to study vocals with ICMP's Francesca Confortini

 What are your top tips for aspiring vocalists?

 Relax and have fun - singing is the ultimate expression of someone's feelings: everything you have been experiencing today will show as soon as you lose the barriers and step out of your comfort zone.
 Get ready to embrace whatever happens next and use all the new technical skills you will learn to manage your instrument and deliver an engaging performance.
+Keep an eye out for online singing lessons or vocal courses that can help you step up to that next level.

 Study Vocals in London